dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 ### Results
 It is interesting to see how well the network attends to meaningful patches of a video frame.
 Even though ALSTM achieves higher accuracy then ConvALSTM, the latter does much better job when it comes to attention heatmap generation.
+To obtain a prediction for an entire video clip, I compute the mode of predictions from all 30 frames in the video.

 #### Successful predictions